About Us

 Who we are

-Our members consist of university faculty and students with research interests across many dimensions of anthropology.
+Our members consist of policy scholars, practicing anthropologists and students with research interests across many dimensions of anthropology.

 Executive Committee